northern-flower/web-stats-python/README.md

 page contents for a regexp pattern that is expected to be found on the page.

-Q: is page content established for all the websites or can be 0 for 1 website and 1 for another

 Things to consider:

+Q: is page content established for all the websites or can be 0 for 1 website and 1 for another (actually i considered that there could be different 'frequency' and 'downloaded_content' options for every website)
 - how many websites to store (if many - consider distributed system and hash)
 - for how long the stats should be kept (if for too long - consider distributed system as well, automatic archiving, etc)
 - at which frequency to check whether the website is up or down (and not be blacklisted) - may be put it as a parameter